Phonagnosia: Case studies

 It is progressive and gets worse as the disorder worsens.
 QR and KL participated in a study done of auditory and visual tasks accompanied by a brain MRI.
 QR suffered a deficit in voice recognition only, while KL had an associative form of prosoagnosia.
 The auditory and visual deficits could then be compared with an MRI of each patient's brain.
 The MRI of QR, a patient with a behavioural variant frontotemporal dementia, shows bilateral fronto-temporal atrophy mostly in the right anterior temporal lobe but extending back within the temporal lobe and including the superior temporal sulcus.
 The MRI of KL showed bilateral anterior temporal lobe atrophy, with more damage on the right side and in the inferior temporal cortices.
 The clinical diagnosis of KL was temporal variant frontotemporal lobar degeneration with progressive right temporal lobe atrophy.

 More recently, there has been a study of developmental phonagnosia.
 KH, a 60-year-old woman who exhibits all the symptoms of impairments in vocal recognition, but does not have any of the brain damage associated with such impairment.
 Additionally, KH has suffered from this inability to recognize voices for her whole life, making her the first known case of developmental phonagnosia.
 The study of KH has turned the research world of phonagnosia on its head because it was thought that phonagnosia resulted only after damage to the parietal and temporal lobes had been sustained.
 The discovery that phonagnosia can exist without structural damage shows that the disorder can be the result of cognitive abnormalities.
 Given the recency of this study, little research has been conducted on the cognitive based theories.
 Areas of interest lie in the neural connections between the various areas in the parietal lobe, as well as those within the temporal lobe.
 Developmental phonagnosia suggests in the name itself that the disorder develops when the brain is developing in the womb and throughout childhood.
 Researchers have suggested that neurons are not making the connections needed for the correct identification of voices, familiar or unfamiliar.
 Still, no solid theories have been formed and research studies to test these individuals in its developmental stage.

+Pop Culture

+The protagonist in the Tollywood film Prasanna Vadanam is afflicted with this disorder due to brain injury.